KOTORCommunityPatches/K1_Community_Patch/README.md

 * The cutscene of the survivor being eaten by a Firaxan shark on the Manaan sea floor had a few technical issues [ISSUE #143](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/143)
 * The Czerka miners next to the sandcrawler in the Tatooine Dune Sea never leave, despite saying they will soon (Suggested by ebmar) [ISSUE #115](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/115)
 * The dais in Davik's throne room had some unsightly lightmap artefacts [ISSUE #97](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/97)
+* The door to the Tomb of Naga Sadow in the Korriban Valley of the Dark Lords is unlocked for some reason [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
 * The drunks in Taris Upper City North all wore the same clothes, and had some conversation facing issues [ISSUE #74](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/74)
 * The Ebon Hawk model in the Leviathan hangar was missing landing gear and access ramp [ISSUE #30](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/30)
 * The Elder's compound on Lehon had some characters attacking with fists and issues with party positioning/facing [ISSUE #169](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/169)